 Contact the Graduate Studies office.

 Graduate courses accepted for transfer credit must be of an appropriate level and content, and the student must have earned a grade of B or higher.
 Teacher credential must also be evaluated for credit earned at non-regionally accredited institutions.
 Students wishing to appeal results of transfer credit evaluations may do so, in writing, to the appropriate dean, whose decision is final.
-Students may petition the department to accept up to 9 transfer hours for 30 hour master’s degrees, up to 12 transfer hours for 35-37 hour degrees, up to 15 hours for 48-49 hour degrees; up to 18 hours for 60 hours degrees; and up to 33 hours for the 72 hour degree.
+Students may petition the department to accept up to 9 transfer hours for 30 hour master’s degrees, up to 12 transfer hours for 35-37 hour degrees, up to 15 hours for 48-49 hour degrees; and up to 18 hours for 60 hours degrees.
 The MSN-FNP track will not accept transfer credit.
 Transfer credit is granted only after applicants are accepted for admission.

 This school is authorized under Federal law to enroll international students on F-1 status.
 International student immigration policies are governed by the Bureau of Citizenship and Immigration Services of the United States Homeland Security.
 Federal law governs immigration requirements for applicants who are not citizens of the United States.
 International applicants must meet general and program admission standards to be admitted.
 The following additional items must be submitted to the graduate admissions office at least 60 days before the entry date.
 The university can issue an I-20 to immigrating international students only when all documents are received.
 Any costs associated with the application or for delivery of the I-20 are the responsibility of the international applicant.

 It is the responsibility of the student to meet and maintain eligibility to be an international student on F-1 status.
 Immigration regulations change frequently.
 Students should contact the Designated School Official (DSO) for updates.
 The following additional items must be submitted to the graduate admissions office before the university can issue an I-20 to immigrating international students: